 How to make air fryer stuffed peppers for dinner tonight with ground beef or sausage and lots of rice and cheese.
 Comfort food at it’s best done in no time, the same great taste but way faster than baking stuffed green peppers in the oven.

 Air fryer stuffed peppers with ground beef, rice and cheese are the bomb.
 Using hamburger meat or spicy ground sausage you’ll love them too.
-One of our favorite easy air fryer recipes here on The Typical Mom blog.
+One of our favorite easy air fryer recipes here on The Typical Mom blog. (affiliate links present)

 Ninja Foodi Stuffed Peppers